 Mark Finley used an illustration in his sermon “Preparing for the overwhelming Surprise” on www.audioverse.org.
 At the beginning of his sermon, he talked about hurricane Camille which was heading for the town of Pass Christian, Mississippi, on the Gulf of Mexico in 1969.
 There were a block of holiday apartments situated about 200 feet from the coast and a group of young people were having a hurricane party in one of the apartments.
 A police officer came to the apartments and warned the young people that they should evacuate the place as soon as possible because a hurricane was heading towards them.
 The young people who were drinking large amounts of alcohol said to the police office, “if we do not evacuate will you arrest us?”
 They refused to move and stated their democratic rights of freedom to decide as US citizens.

 Later that evening at 10.15 pm one of the strongest hurricanes in the US hit the coast at 205 mph with waves of 26 feet high.
 The holiday apartments were totally destroyed and about 20 young people lost their lives.

-There is a hurricane heading for the Seventh-day Adventist church and our theologians are not ready to meet it.
+There is a hurricane heading for the Christian church worldwide and our theologians are not ready to meet it.
 It is not because they are drunk of alcohol, but they are drunk of a theological and scholastical pride.
 They are refusing to come together and work out a form of conservative exegesis which we all can use, based on the whole of the Bible only.